Qailahc/CDV01_Career_Goals_Reflection_QAICON418_WFC2401_GROUPB_QAIYLAHCONWAY_CDV01/README.md

 - Change the name of your forked CDV01_Career_Goals_Reflection_StudentNo_Classcode_Group_Name-Surname_CDV01 repository to reflect your Student Number, ClassCode, Group Name and Name.
 - You will then submit a link to your renamed CDV01 GitHub repo to the CDV01 Project Tab on the LMS.

+  Certainly!
+Let's delve into your skills, interests, and career exploration insights. 🌟